He was a security guard at a hospital. Now, he’s there as a medical student.

 “Yeah, why not?”
 Ledet recalled.

-Whenever Ledet had free time over the next several months, he was in the operating room and visiting patients with Dr. Patrick Greiffenstein.
+Whenever Ledet had free time over the next several months, he was in the operating room and visiting patients with Patrick Greiffenstein.

 “It just so happened, God put me in the right place at the right time, and it worked,” said Ledet, 34, of Gretna, La.